 Roth 401 (k) posttax contributions.
 This type of contribution combines features of a Roth IRA plan and a 401(k) plan.
 Under these plans, employees are allowed to make part or all of their retirement plan contributions on a posttax basis, similar to the way a Roth IRA plan works.
 Posttax contributions and their earnings are not subject to income tax upon distribution.

-Amounts up to Internal Revenue Code limit.
-Section 415 of the IRC provides for dollar limitations on benefits and contributions under qualified defined contribution plans.
-In 2010, the contribution limit was $16,500 per year.
+Amounts up to Internal Revenue Code (IRC)limit.
+The IRC provides for dollar limitations on benefits and contributions under qualified defined contribution plans.

 Company stock.
 Employees receive equity in the company that sponsors the defined contribution plan.

 Common stock fund.
 This is a professionally managed fund invested in the common stock of a variety of companies.

 Fixed-interest securities.
 These securities include bonds and other nonfederal instruments that pay a fixed interest rate over a predetermined period.